appscode/service-broker/docs/guides/kubedb/memcached.md

 ## Cleanup

-Now, we've to clean the cluster.
-For this, just [uninstall](/docs/setup/uninstall.md) the broker.
+To cleanup the cluster, just [uninstall](/docs/setup/uninstall.md) the broker.
 It'll delete the `ClusterServiceBroker` resource.
-Then service catalog controller automatically delete all `ClusterServiceClass` and `ClusterServicePlan` resources that came from that broker.
+Then service catalog controller automatically deletes all `ClusterServiceClass` and `ClusterServicePlan` resources that came from that broker.

 ```console
 $ kubectl get clusterserviceclasses